bluerememberedearth/globosend-solana-quickstart/README.md

     RECIPIENT_ADDRESS="<your_solana_recipient_address>"
     ```

     Your API Key can be found in your Crossmint Staging Console.
-Replace `<your_solana_recipient_address>` with any Solana address you'd like to send the test transaction to.
+Replace `<your_solana_recipient_address>` with any Solana address you'd like your test transaction to send SOL to.

 ## Running the Script